 10. When do I find out if I’ve been accepted into the program?

-Students will be notified by early March 2020 if they are invited to one of our two selection days, to take place on March 7 and March 14, 2020.
-Final decision letters will be mailed by Friday, March 27, 2020.
+Students will be notified by early March if they are invited for an interview.
+Final decision letters will be mailed by the end of March.

 11. If I’m not admitted, what should I do?

 If you’re not accepted to Breakthrough, give yourself credit for taking a risk and trying something new.
 You won’t get every opportunity you try for, but it’s important to keep trying!
 Also keep in mind that there are other great programs in the Bay Area.
 Some of the programs you might want to look into: